Search

 Perrin’s beaked whale

-Natural divers, these beauties can plummet to up to 3000m.
-This seems cool, but it’s actually a bit of a problem when sonar radars are about.
+These beauties can dive to up to 3000m.
+This seems cool, but it’s actually a problem when sonar radars are about.
 The sound drives them into a frenzy.
 Their coping mechanism?
-Rapid escape dive.
-They plunge so suddenly they can die from nitrogen bubbles in the blood, which form due to rapidly changing pressure, a sad eventuality known as the ‘bends’.
+They plunge so suddenly they can die from nitrogen bubbles in the blood, which form due to rapidly changing pressure.
 (Image ©️: CC BY-SA 4.0; Author: Jörg Mazur)

 • 1